-Other Fields These are the possible data attributes for contacts.
-Clicking on the button of the Add Fields will add two new fields, where a Key (internal value) and a Value (displayed value) can be set.
+Possible values \ These are the possible data attributes for contacts.
+Clicking on the button will add two new fields, where a key (internal value) and a value (displayed value) can be set.
 With the button you can add multiple key-value pairs.